O’Leary, Stapleton, Jennings, Nelson, Devine, Rice and Brady |

 RB/LB: Walley Barnes (Wales)

 Barnes initially played as an inside-forward for Southampton in wartime games between 1941 and 1943.
 From 1943 to 1956, he played for Arsenal, reaching the Final of two FA Cups, winning the one in 1950.
-Barnes played 20 times for Wakes.
+Barnes played 20 times for Wales.
 He made his debut in 1947 in which he guarded Sir Stanley Matthews in that game.

 CB: David O'Leary (Ireland)